 Students can make an appointment with a thesis reviewer to ask questions about formatting and citations.
-Meeting with a reviewer before you submit your manuscript saves you time and makes the process go smoother, since formatting errors can be identified and explained more quickly in one-on- one sessions.
+Meeting with a reviewer before you submit your manuscript saves you time and makes the process go smoother, since formatting errors can be identified and explained more quickly in one-on-one sessions.
 We have found that students who meet for consultations usually get through the review process much faster.
 (Questions about content should be directed to your committee chair.)

-Please call (909) 537-5058 to schedule an appointment and print out the pages you would like checked for errors.
+Please call (909) 537-5058 or email gradstud@csusb.edu to schedule an appointment.
 Keep in mind that consultations do not constitute a full review of the manuscript and reviewers may not be able to catch all errors.
 You may make up to two appointments; additional appointments will be scheduled if time permits.
-Appointments will be limited to 20-minute sessions.
-There will be no appointments after the 6th week of the quarter.
+Appointments will be limited to 30- minute sessions.
+There will be no appointments after the consultation deadline.

-Committee Certification Form: The committee certification form certifies that your committee has read your manuscript, the content is complete and it is ready to be reviewed for formatting.
-The Office of Graduate Studies requires a hard copy of the form, with all original signatures, by the submission deadline.
-All committee members listed on the committee page of your manuscript must sign the form.
-Proxy signatures, phone calls, and emails from faculty will not be accepted in place of signatures.
-There are no exceptions.
-Your manuscript will not be reviewed until the Office of Graduate Studies receives the committee certification form.
+Committee Certification Form: The Committee Certification Form certifies that your committee has read your manuscript and the content is complete and it is ready to be reviewed for formatting.
+The form must be turned in to Graduate Studies by the submission deadline.
+Your manuscript will not be reviewed until we receive the committee certification form at the Graduate Studies office.
+See the instructions above on how to complete the digital form.

-Manuscript Submission Deadline (Week 7)
+Manuscript Submission Deadline